aleantorcha/Morningside-NanoFab/feb5.md

 1. machining for magnetron head (and design so that it fits self-contained on a KF50 flange)
    1. I would work from the Andrew Seltzman design
-2. design larger SPS chamber that can fit larger substrate (e.g. 4'' silicon wafer), and magnetron head / PLD target + QCM
+2. design larger PLD chamber that can fit larger substrate (e.g. 4'' silicon wafer), and magnetron head / PLD target + QCM
 3. figure out what components are needed to install QCM

 ### Nanopositioner